-The Department of Fine Arts and the Hite Art Institute offers the Bachelor of Fine Arts (BFA) degree, which is primarily intended for professionally oriented art students and those planning to pursue graduate work in studio arts.
-The BFA provides the opportunity for students to go into more depth in their chosen area.
-There are four tracks in the BFA Program:
+The Department of Art + Design, endowed as the Hite Institute of Art + Design, offers the Bachelor of Fine Arts (BFA) degree.
+Primarily intended for professionally oriented art and design students, and for those planning to pursue graduate work in the studio arts or to assume leadership positions in the fields of graphic or interior design, the BFA degree provides the opportunity for students to go into more depth in their chosen area.
+There are three tracks in the BFA Program:

-The 2D and 3D Studio tracks allow students to customize their degree to either focus primarily on a specific studio area or to work cross-media taking courses in several studio areas.
+The Studio Art track allows students to customize their degree to either focus primarily on a specific studio area or to work cross-media taking courses in several studio areas.

 Admission to this program is selective and competitive.
 Enrollments are limited.

-Current BA Studio Art majors are eligible to apply to the BFA program in:
+Current BA in Art, track in Studio Art majors are eligible to apply to the BFA program in:

 after completing the Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in a 300 or 500-level course in the program track area for which they intend to apply.
 See an academic advisor for specific application requirements.

-after completing the 100 level Foundations Program in Studio Art, or equivalent, plus having completed or currently enrolled in the ART 205 Foundation Design Methods course, offered in the spring semester only.
+after completing the 100-level Foundations Program in Studio Art, or equivalent, plus currently enrolled in the ART 205 Foundation Design Methods course, offered in the Spring semester.
 See an academic advisor for specific application requirements.

-Students complete 60 - 61 hours of coursework in the Department of Fine Arts as follows:
+Students complete 60 - 64 hours of coursework in the Department of Art + Design as follows: